Muffin1604/Django_ToDo/README.md

    ```sh
    python manage.py migrate

 5. Run the development server:
    ```sh
    python manage.py runserver
 6. Open your web browser and navigate to http://localhost:8000.

+## Task Management Features:
+Allow users to create, update, and delete tasks.
+Allow users to mark tasks as completed.
+Display tasks in two categories: Pending and Completed.

+Implement search functionality to filter tasks based on keywords in the title